 Sensory Stress Balls – Stress Relief Fidget Balls for Kids/Adults to Relax, Anxiety Relief, Decompress, Focus, Squeeze Toys for Autism(4 Pack)JA-RU Stretchy Balls Stress Relief Sand Filled Ball for Kids and Adults (1 Unit Assorted) Hand Therapy Stress Ball Tough Squeeze and Stretch.
 Sensory Fidget Relaxing Toy. | 5558-1AThe Squeeze Aromatherapy Therapy Dough Stress Ball Made 100% Peppermint Essential OilsAroma Dough Lavender Therapy Dough – Relax Essential Oil Clay Dough – Gluten-Free & Non-Allergenic – Child & Adult Therapy Tools – Reduce Stress and Anxiety – Sensory Fidget Equipment–Clay PuttyFidget Dodecagon –12-Side Fidget Cube Relieves Stress and Anxiety Anti Depression Cube for Children and Adults with ADHD ADD OCD Autism (B3 Blue Sky)GOHEYI Pop Fidget Spinner Toys 4 Pack, Simple Popping Fidget Toy, Pop Fidget Pack, Pop Bubble Sensory Toys Set for Kids, Party Favor Fidget Bulk Pack Toys ADHD Stress Relief Hand Pop Fidget Spinnersleegleri Mermaid Sequins Pillow Case, Reversible Sequin Throw Pillow Cover with Zip,Magic Mermaid Cushion Cover for Chair Couch Bed SofaPlay Tailor Mermaid Throw Pillow with Insert Reversible Sequins Pillow Heart Shape Decorative Cushion(13

-At-Home Pampering: Sometimes a bath and a little pampering can go a long way.
+At-Home Pampering: Sometimes a bath and a little pampering can go a long way for anxiety and stress relief.
 We particularly love items that are multi-faceted, like the bed of nails bath massager that provide deep pressure, or the aromatic lotions.
 Teaching our teens self-care is extremely important, so these products can help your kids understand that taking the time to take care of themselves is not only okay but necessary.

 Original Bed of Nails ECO Acupressure Mat for Pain and Relaxation, Made with Eco-Friendly MaterialsBodyRestore Shower Steamers (Pack of 15) Gifts for Women and Men – Lavender Essential Oil Scented Aromatherapy Shower Bomb, Nighttime Relaxation & Unwind Shower TabletsWeighted Lavender Eye Mask for Sleeping, Yoga, Dry Eyes, Headache, Migraine Relief – Great Relaxation Gifts for Mom, Dad, Women, Men – Aromatherapy Lavender Eye Pillow GiftHuggaroo Gem Hot & Cold Eye Mask with Lavender Aroma Therapy for Migraine and Tension Headache Relief, Dry Eye Relief, Stye Treatment, Eye CareStress Relief Calming Body Cream Eucalyptus-and-Mint Aromatherapy Body Lotion with Arnica, Coconut Oil Hydrating Natural Extracts Moisturize All Skin Types & Soothe Senses by Pure Relief, 16 Oz.Hot and Cold Therapy Gel Bead Full Facial Mask by FOMI Care | Ice Face Mask for Migraine Headache, Stress Relief | Reduces Eye Puffiness, Dark Circles | Fabric Back (Full Face w/Eye Holes)